micmejia/bible-dump/NKJV/Isaiah/Isa 37.md

 Then he sent Eliakim, who _was_ over the household, Shebna the scribe, and the elders of the priests, covered with sackcloth, to Isaiah the prophet, the son of Amoz.

 ###### 3
-And they said to him, "Thus says Hezekiah: 'This day _is_ a day of trouble and rebuke and [^a]blasphemy; for the children have come to birth, but _there is_ no strength to bring them forth.
+And they said to him, "Thus says Hezekiah: 'This day _is_ a day of trouble and rebuke and blasphemy; for the children have come to birth, but _there is_ no strength to bring them forth.

 ###### 4
 It may be that the Lord your God will hear the words of _the_ Rabshakeh, whom his master the king of Assyria has sent to reproach the living God, and will rebuke the words which the Lord your God has heard.
 Therefore lift up _your_ prayer for the remnant that is left.' "